On a singular eigenvalue problem and its applications in computing the Morse index of solutions to semilinear PDE's

-The just stated Sobolev embedding has been established in the seminal paper by Talenti \cite{talenti}.
-If $M$ is an integer, the embedding of $H^1_M= H^1_{\rad}(B)$ into $L^q(B)$ is compact for every $q<2^{\ast}_M$ for $M>2$ and for any $q$ if $M=2$.
+The just stated Sobolev embedding has been established by Aubin \cite{Aubin} and Talenti \cite{talenti}.
+If $M$ is an integer, the embedding of $H^1_M= H^1_{\rad}(B)$ into $L^q(B)$ is compact for every $\mathcal Q<2^{\ast}_M$ for $M>2$ and for any $\mathcal Q$ if $M=2$.
 The same arguments can be repeated for any $M$ to obtain

 \begin{lemma}[Compact Sobolev embedding] Let $M> 2$ and $2^{\ast}_M=\frac{2M}{M-2}$.
-The space $H^1_{0,M}$ is continuously embedded in $L^{2^{\ast}_M}_M$ and compactly embedded in $L^{q}_{M}$ for any $q<2^{\ast}_M$.
-Otherwise if $M=2$ then $H^1_{0,M}$ is compactly embedded in $L^{q}_{M}$ for any $q$. \end{lemma} \begin{proof} By Lemma \ref{talenti} $H^1_{0,M}$ is continuously embedded in $L^{q}_M$ for any $q\le 2^{\ast}_M$ if $M>2$.
+The space $H^1_{0,M}$ is continuously embedded in $L^{2^{\ast}_M}_M$ and compactly embedded in $L^{q}_{M}$ for any $\mathcal Q<2^{\ast}_M$.
+Otherwise if $M=2$ then $H^1_{0,M}$ is compactly embedded in $L^{q}_{M}$ for any $\mathcal Q$. \end{lemma} \begin{proof} By Lemma \ref{talenti} $H^1_{0,M}$ is continuously embedded in $L^{q}_M$ for any $\mathcal Q\le 2^{\ast}_M$ if $M>2$.
 Moreover if $M=2$ Lemma \ref{radial-lemma} implies that $H^1_{0,M}$ is continuously embedded in any $L^q_M$ since Besides it is easy to see that for any $M\ge 2$ $H^1_{M}$ is compactly embedded in $C[\e,1]$ for any $\e\in(0,1)$.
 Indeed by \eqref{ffci-app} if $r_1,r_2>\e$ we have

 and the claim follows by the Ascoli Theorem.
-Now, let $v_n$ be a bounded sequence in $H^1_{M}$: up to a subsequence it converges locally uniformly to a function $v$, and Fatou's Lemma ensures that $v\in L^{2^{\ast}_M}_M$, or $v\in L^q_M$ for any $q$ if $M=2$.
-It is left to check that $v_n\to v$ in $L^q_M$ for $q<{2^{\ast}_M}$, or for any $q$ if $M=2$.
-We take first $M>2$, and $q<{2^{\ast}_M}$.
+Now, let $v_n$ be a bounded sequence in $H^1_{M}$: up to a subsequence it converges locally uniformly to a function $v$, and Fatou's Lemma ensures that $v\in L^{2^{\ast}_M}_M$, or $v\in L^q_M$ for any $\mathcal Q$ if $M=2$.
+It is left to check that $v_n\to v$ in $L^q_M$ for $\mathcal Q<{2^{\ast}_M}$, or for any $\mathcal Q$ if $M=2$.
+We take first $M>2$, and $\mathcal Q<{2^{\ast}_M}$.
 For any fixed $\e\in(0,1)$ we compute

 Therefore, choosing first $\e$ and then $n$, the quantity $\int_0^1 t^{M-1} |v_n-v|^q dt $ can be made arbitrarily small.
-In a similar way, if $M=2$ and $q>1$ we have
+In a similar way, if $M=2$ and $\mathcal Q>1$ we have

 and the conclusion follows. \end{proof}

 \begin{lemma}[Hardy inequality] If $M>2$, then

 for any $v\in H^1_{0,M}$. \end{lemma} \begin{proof}